josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![Screenshot showing selecting import within the user workspace](media/select-import-in-user-workspace.png 'Import')

-3. Within the Import Notebooks dialog, select Import from: file, then drag-and-drop the files or browse to upload each individually
+3. Within the Import Notebooks dialog, select Import from: file, then drag-and-drop the files or browse to upload each individually.

     ![Select import from file](media/import-notebooks.png 'Import from file')

-4. Select **01 Prepare Flight Data complete** to open the notebook
+4. Select **01 Prepare Flight Data complete** to open the notebook.

 5. Before you begin, make sure you attach your cluster to the notebook, using the dropdown.
 You will need to do this for each notebook you open.